Yetangitu/owncloud-apps/files_reader/README.md

   - seamless full-screen mode supported on browsers which allow full user-control, ie. not on Apple)
   - single- and double-page viewing mode
   - user-configurable font and colour settings
-  - night mode, toggled by clicking the book title/author on top of the viewer (not yet implemented for PDF)
+  - night mode, toggled by clicking the book title/author on top of the viewer or the night mode button (PDF)
   - full-text search with keyword highlighting
   - bookmarks (with automatic snippet generation)
   - annotations (not yet implemented for PDF)